- Leprosy is a rare infection of the skin and nerves caused by the bacteria Mycobacterium leprae.

 Leprosy is thought to spread when a person with untreated leprosy coughs or sneezes and a nearby person breathes in the droplets containing the bacteria.

-However, it is not very easily spread.
+However, it does not spread very easily.
 You usually need to have close and frequent contact to catch the disease.
 Most people who come in contact with a person with untreated leprosy are unlikely to get infected.

 In Australia, there are about 10 to 20 notified cases of leprosy a year.
 Most of these occur in Aboriginal and Torres Strait Islander people from northern Australia, as well as migrants from Asia, the Pacific, South America and Africa, where the condition is more common.